nkbrown/MineDonalds/README.md

 MineDonalds
 ===========

-The official MineDonalds mod source code!
+The official MineDonalds Beta 3 mod source!
+Please don't use it, it's a kind of tutorial for you, if you want to make a dimension etc...